Code-the-Dream-School/node-essentials/assignments/assignment8-authentication.md

 ## ** Outline of the Steps:**

-1. Login will need to verify the email and password.
+1. Logon will need to verify the email and password.
 If this succeeds, it needs to (a) create the JWT and set it in a cookie; (b) return the result to the caller.
 We have to protect against CSRF attacks, so the body of the response will contain a CSRF token.
 It is convenient for the front end to know the user name, so we'll include that in the response too.

 2. Registration, when successful, must also set the cookie and include appropriate information in the response, that being the CSRF token and user name.